 One Community is forwarding active sustainable reinvention of our world through Highest Good education that is for all ages, applicable in any environment, adaptable to individual needs, far exceeds traditional education standards, and more fun for both the teachers and the students.
 This component of One Community is about 95% complete with only the Open Source School Licensing and Ultimate Classroom construction and assembly details remaining to be finished.
 With over 8 years of work invested in the process, the sections below are all complete until we move onto the property and continue the development and open sourcing process with teachers and students – a development process that is built directly into the structure of the education program and everything else we’re creating too:

 This week, Adolph Karubanga (Certified Project Manager & Civil/Structural Engineer) completed his 15th week helping with the Ultimate Classroom structural engineering.
 This week, Adolph continued with analysis and design of the beams, columns and foundation elements.
 He specifically focused on the review process of the references and technical specifications and provisions in the engineering codes of practice.
 Adolph also started compiling the design report which, when finished, will contain the detailed design results of the entire structure.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 Pictures below are related to this work.

 One Community is forwarding active sustainable reinvention of our world through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needs, Community, and making a difference in the world:

 This week the core team completed 14 hours managing One Community volunteer-work review not included above, emails, social media accounts, web development, new bug identification and bug fix integration for the Highest Good Network software, and interviewing and getting set up new volunteer team members.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 Pictures below show some of this.

 Phu Nguyen (Software Developer) completed his 17th week helping with the Highest Good Network software.
 This week, Phu fixed Ron’s PR 476 and 477 by reversing the logic on the tangible time log form, close modal, and merge errors.
 He also reviewed Vera’s PR 481 on the Report page.
 Phu then added two bugs to the Bugs Document.
 First, developers need to implement logic to find duplicate users, possibly by email or username.
 Second, for the user profile, we need to fix the front end two decimals input field.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 The pictures below relate to this work.

 Yiyun Tan (Software Engineer) completed her 16th week helping with the Highest Good Network software.
 This week Yiyun spent most of her time debugging why the “hoursLogged” field couldn’t update on the frontend.
 After asking for help from the team, she finally figured out the problem is she updated the backend API, but didn’t actually call the API from the expected part of the frontend.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 Pictures of some of this work are below.

 Vera Timokhina (Software Engineer) completed her 8th week helping with the Highest Good Network software.
 This week Vera finished the first part of the redesign of the reports pages and raised a PR with the redesign of the people reports page.
 She then started working on the team report page.
 The code of this page was outdated, so she refactored it.
 Now Vera is working on a new design of the team report page.
 Vera also helped Yiyun solve a problem with adding a new hoursLogged field to tasks.
+The work helps in making adaptable solutions for active sustainable reinvention of our world.
 See pictures below for some of this work.

 Jason Kim (Software Engineer) completed his 7th week helping with the Highest Good Network software.
 This week Jason continued to work on the timelog buttons.
 He made some refinements to the buttons such as color and click effects to make it more user friendly.
 In addition, Jason also started looking into a bug that is outstanding with regards to user total hours not getting picked up per category.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 See pictures below for some of this work.

 Nicky Chen (Full Stack Developer) completed the equivalent of his 5th week helping with the Highest Good Network software.
-This work included helpIng a diversity of team members with bugs and other software challenges that required a senior engineer’s assistance.
+This work included helpIng a diversity of team members with bugs and other software challenges that required a senior engineer’s assistance, enhancing adaptable solutions for active sustainable reinvention of our world.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 The pictures below relate to this work.

 AND WE PRODUCED THIS WEEKLY UPDATES BLOG – CLICK HERE TO SUBSCRIBE